Pfftz/arrakis-archive/README.md

 -   📜 **Post Archives**: Chronicle your thoughts like a Mentat's perfect memory
 -   💬 **Comment Threads**: Engage in discourse worthy of the Landsraad
+-   � **Desert Winds Symphony**: Immersive background music with draggable controls
+-   🖼️ **Visual Chronicles**: Dynamic images from Picsum API for each post
--   🎨 **Dune-Inspired UI**: Golden sands and desert winds guide the interface
+-   �🎨 **Dune-Inspired UI**: Golden sands and desert winds guide the interface
+-   📱 **Responsive Design**: Seamless experience across mobile, web, and desktop
 -   🌐 **Cross-Platform**: Works across all devices like the reach of the Spacing Guild
--   🔄 **Real-time Updates**: Information flows as constantly as spice through the universe
+-   🎮 **Interactive Controls**: iPhone-style floating music button with gesture support

 ---